Sathvik21/mc_auth_sucks/README.md

 TOTP codes are generated from a shared secret plus the current time — your device and the server both compute the same 6-digit code independently, no network call required.
-This project stores that secret in your macOS login Keychain (encrypted, unlocked when you're logged in) and gives you a Raycast hotkey that reads it, computes the current code with `oathtool`, and copies it to your clipboard.
+This project stores that secret in your OS's credential store (macOS Keychain / Windows Credential Manager — encrypted, unlocked when you're logged in) and gives you a hotkey that reads it, computes the current code, and copies it to your clipboard.

-## Setup
+## macOS Setup

 ### 1. Get your TOTP secret